TritonDataCenter/sdc-docker/docs/development/images.md

 2. `docker_image_ids`: Per-user set of pulled docker image ids.
    Columns:  `key` (unused), `owner_uuid`, `image_id`.

-3. `docker_tombstone_image_ids`: The set of docker image ids to be removed from IMGAPI *after a period of time* because they are no longer referenced by anyone, i.e. after the last user does `docker rmi ID` on that image.
-   Columns:  `key` (unused), `image_id`, `expires_at`.

-   Dev Note: We track the expiry time to allow reviving image layers.
-This allows IMGAPI to not page docker images in and out if there are, say, two users doing `docker pull foo; ...; docker rmi foo`.
-The foo image layers will be picked up by the second user, instead of having been dumped and needing to be downloaded from docker.io again.

-TODO: Specify indeces.
-One consideration is the lookups required for reference counting for removing images from IMGAPI that are no longer in use by any user (see Use Case 3 above).

 ## Why store docker native format in IMGAPI?